Carrefour falls as Europe equity pullback deepens

 By Sudip Kar-Gupta

-LONDON, June 5 European shares fell on Wednesday as fresh concerns about a possible tapering in U.S economic stimulus measures hit markets, while a broker downgrade knocked back supermarket retailer Carrefour.
+LONDON, June 5 European shares fell on Wednesday, extending a retreat from multi-year highs reached last month, as fresh concerns about a possible tapering in U.S economic stimulus measures hit markets.

-French group Carrefour was among the worst performers on the FTSEurofirst 300, falling 4.6 percent which traders attributed to HSBC's decision to cut its rating on the stock to "underweight" from "neutral".
+French supermarket retailer Carrefour was among the worst performers on the FTSEurofirst 300 index, falling 3.7 percent which traders attributed to HSBC's decision to cut its rating on the stock to "underweight" from "neutral".

-Equities have retreated from last month's peaks on mounting expectations that increasing signs of a U.S. economic recovery may lead the U.S. Federal Reserve central bank to taper stimulus measures that have aided a stock market rally this year.
+Equity markets have retreated from May peaks over the last week on mounting concerns that the U.S. Federal Reserve may soon scale back economic stimulus measures that have helped to drive a global stock market rally this year.

-Traders cited comments from Fed official Esther George, who said she supported slowing down the pace of bond purchases as the main reason for the latest stock market fall on Wednesday.
+Traders cited comments from Fed official Esther George, who said she supported slowing down the pace of bond purchases as the main reason for the latest stock market fall.

-MB Capital trading director Marcus Bullus said that, rather than trying to guess what the Fed's next comments on its monetary policy might be, he would follow the stock market momentum as he felt this was a less risky strategy.
+"The markets are hanging on every word of the central bankers in Europe and the U.S.," said Berkeley Futures associate director Richard Griffiths.

-"I'm looking at the momentum and looking to sell into it if the market is dropping, rather than trying to go against the trend," he said.
+"Generally, the markets are looking to correct a bit more from here.
+The trend has turned lower.
+The rallies are being sold into, rather than people buying on the dip," he added.

-The FTSEurofirst 300 has risen some 6 percent since the start of 2013 while the Euro STOXX 50 has advanced by 4 percent, and Central Markets strategist Richard Perry said now could be a good time to trim equity holdings to cash-in on those gains.
+The FTSEurofirst 300 has risen some 6 percent since the start of 2013 while the Euro STOXX 50 has advanced by 4 percent, and Central Markets strategist Richard Perry said now could be a good time to trim equity holdings to book a profit on those gains.

 "With ample profits still sitting on the table, as markets begin to slide, the temptation to lock in some profits will be growing," he said.